Can You Boil Milk in Electric Kettles? A Comprehensive Guide

 Learn about the different types of electric kettles and their specific uses

-Attempting to boil milk in a standard electric kettle can lead to several risks and issues:
+Attempting to boil milk in a standard electric kettle leads to multiple serious risks:

 ---|---|